 This process consists of a preheated polymer being placed into an open mould cavity, before then being closed in by a top plug, in order for the material to contact all areas of the mould.
 The process widely used in the production of parts for the automotive and transportation sectors and can incorporate epoxy resin systems.
 A long-established manufacturer in the United States explains the system here:

 An advanced, highly automated process for larger precision-made parts which require all the attributes of high strength and stiffness but with light weight.
-Here the system uses a polyurethane matrix and long glass fibres applied by robot into a mould, where it is compressed, cures and hardens to the desired shape.
+Here the GRP moulding system uses a polyurethane matrix and long glass fibres applied by robot into a mould, where it is compressed, cures and hardens to the desired shape.

 Pultrusion is also a highly mechanised industrial process used to create continuous lengths of GRP composite profiles.
-These sections are often associated with structural, load-bearing applications, for example, channels or beam sections.
+These structural shapes are often associated with load-bearing applications, for example, channels or beam sections.
 By means of this process, profiles have highly accurate and consistent cross-sectional dimensions and therefore predictable mechanical properties, allowing for the engineered design of structures.
 Originally developed in the USA, this process has been in use for more than fifty years and the technology employed ensures high quality is reproduced in every production run.

-The finished products are light in weight yet very strong, maintenance-free and are suitable for a huge range of applications replacing traditionally used metals and woods.
+The finished GRP products are light in weight yet very strong, maintenance-free and are suitable for a huge range of applications replacing traditionally used metals and woods.
 They have a smooth surface and are resistant to corrosion, providing a maintenance-free, long term and cost-effective solution.

 GRP products have an almost limitless array of potential applications.
 With engineering verification and creative design, there are uses in most markets for products made partially, or entirely from GRP materials.
 Here are some uses, arranged by sector:

 - Fixed and portable work platforms